microsoft/pxt-microbit/docs/projects/best-friends.md

 ## ~ avatar

-Your best friend is out there.
-Go and find them!
+You have a friend out there.
+Send out messages to find your best friend!

 ## ~